November is here!

 It comes every time this year, but it still surprises me.
 I live in Florida, so I’m a shorts/flip-flop girl year round.
 I hung clothes out in the sunshine just yesterday.
 And scarfed down two fat, juicy navel oranges.
 Snow shovels and mittens just aren’t on my radar.

 We have to manufacture Christmas down here.
 A couple of things that help Floridans get in the mood are blinking house lights and blow-up yard displays.
 One neighbor has a blow-up Santa holding a shot gun peering from a look-out tower.
 A reindeer is cowering behind a bush.
 That’s how we do it in the South.

-I learned a couple of tricks this Thanksgiving.
+I learned a couple of tricks last Thanksgiving.
 The first one, thanks to Trisha Yearwood, is how to roast a perfect bird (her method was in the Sunday paper.)
 It’s so easy – and nontraditional – you won’t believe it.
 I tweaked a few things, and, I’m telling ya’, we are never having dry turkey again.
 Here’s the recipe; it’s very short:

 UPSIDE DOWN TURKEY

 Preheat your oven to 500 degrees.
 For a 12-pound turkey, stuff the cleaned bird with an apple, an onion, a stalk of celery, and an orange, all cut in chunks.
 Place the bird breast side down in a roasting pan with a lid.
 It will lean to one side – that’s OK.

 Add 2 cups of boiling water to the pan, and put the lid on.
 Place the pan in the oven for one hour.
 After the hour, turn the oven off and go to bed.

 That’s it.
 In the morning, the turkey is done, still warm, and delicious.
 No watching, or basting.
 No turkey hogging the oven when you later need it for the sweet potatoes, stuffing, and whatever else you’re baking.